 "I see," Sousuke noted.
 So the girl was an ally.
 At least for now.
 The term "allies" didn't really mean much in a place like this, but they were better than nothing.
 Usually.
 It depended on how competent they were.

-"Shamu and some of your people are discussing plans for the rescue, so Shamu suggested I should come here and practice my shooting," Canaan explained as she finished unwrapping the sugar candy.
+"Siam and some of your people are discussing plans for the rescue, so Siam suggested I should come here and practice my shooting," Canaan explained as she finished unwrapping the sugar candy.
 "You're Sousuke, right?
 An older foreigner suggested I should try and practice with you, since you were already here and we'll probably be working together during the mission tonight."

 Sousuke nodded.
 Going by Canaan's description, it was probably Kalinin who had made that suggestion.

 "I thought so.
 All the other people who are here right now are older than I am."

 Plucking the now unwrapped sugar candy from her palm with her free hand, she held the other, still wrapped candy out to Sousuke.